Historical Houses Tour, Charleston

 9) Joseph Manigault House (must see)

-As a whole, the structure and its gatehouse have been initially dubbed an architectural folly.
+As a whole, the structure and its gatehouse have been initially considered an architectural folly.
 A bigger folly, however, almost occurred in 1920 when it was threatened with demolition to make way for a gas station.
-Fortunately, a preservation group was organized to stop that from happening.
-The group would become the Preservation Society of Charleston.
+Fortunately, a preservation group, which later became the Preservation Society of Charleston, successfully prevented its destruction.

 Why You Should Visit: